Showing posts with label public speaking. Show all posts

 Putting your points in a list of three seems to elevate your argument and make it much more memorable.
 Three-part lists are everywhere for a reason.
 In western cultures, three seems to have a magnetic effect – for example, we give gold, silver and bronze medals; we say snap, crackle, and pop; and we learn of life, liberty, and the pursuit of happiness.
 In fact, tricolon is so powerful, sometimes speakers even add ideas to lists to make three-part lists, or chop down lists of four to three.

 Orators have figured out that by using three-part lists (tricolon) and managing their voice and gestures, they can sometimes trigger an audience to applaud.
 That’s what’s called an applause trigger.
 There are a handful of rhetorical techniques known to be applause triggers including tricolon, puzzle-solution, and two-part contrasts [Atkinson, Heritage].
-It’s extremely hard to pull off an applause trigger and not every tricolon can work as a trigger, but it can be taught.
+It’s extremely hard to pull off an applause trigger and not every tricolon can work as a trigger, but the method can be taught.

 A few years ago, I was at a talk on analytics and the topic turned to Microsoft PowerPoint.
 The speaker introduced his speech coach to make a point.
-The point was anodyne, but the speech coach phrased it as a tricolon, He increased the intensity of his voice to reach a crescendo on the last of his three points and the audience burst into a strong round of applause as soon as he made his last point.
+The point was anodyne, but the speaker phrased it as a tricolon, He increased the intensity of his voice to reach a crescendo on the last of his three points and the audience burst into a strong round of applause as soon as he made his last point.
 I knew of this technique at the time and I spotted what he was doing as he was doing it; it was really impressive to see him deliver his lines and get the applause he was looking for.
 Stop for a minute and think about this, a speaker got a strong round of applause by talking about PowerPoint.
 Do you think you could be trained to do something similar?

 I know my audience for these blog posts is well-educated, intelligent, and perceptive.
 I’m sure you’re thinking, ‘how could something so straightforward and so simple and so easy work so well’?
 Because your doubt is valid, we’re going to do an exercise.